 Broken plan living room ideas

-A broken plan layout can be much more practical than an open plan space, allowing different members of the family to inhabit the same space without distracting or interrupting each other.
+A broken-plan room can be much more functional than an open-plan living room, allowing different members of the family to inhabit the same space without distracting each other.
 But it's not just a practical move.
 Broken plan layouts can create cozy living rooms while still maintaining an open feel.

-2. Use furniture to zone a broken plan space
+6. Use seating to zone a broken plan space

 Not all layouts lend themselves to becoming broken plan, but being smart with your furniture can still achieve the look.

 This space by Wendi Wolf Lewitt uses furniture to create zones.
 High-backed seating is especially useful for this style.

 Ensure you can create a broken plan look at a moment’s notice with the use of moveable screens.

 By choosing a decorative style, like Paolo Moschino, head of interior design firm Nicholas Haslam has done here, you can also create elegant backdrops – perfect for video calls.